openlink/iODBC/README_MACOSX.md

 sudo make install
 ```

-For generating and installing a development build with debug symbols run:
+To generate and install a development build with debug symbols, run:

 ```shell
 sudo make realclean